What Causes Air to Flow Into the Lungs Vector

 Types of Pressure That Control Breathing

-Intrapleural pressure is the pressure inside the pleural cavity, which is the space between the lungs and the chest wall.
-This pressure is affected by the intercostal muscles and the diaphragm.
+• Intrapleural Pressure: Refers to the pressure in the pleural cavity, the space between the lungs and chest wall.
+When the intercostal muscles and diaphragm contract, the thoracic cavity expands, lowering intrapleural pressure and allowing air to flow into the lungs.

 What is Pulmonary Ventilation?